 - 1. Submit 7 copies of the case list by the published deadline. - 2.
-Submit 8 copies of the summary sheet by the published deadline.
-The summary sheets should reflect the combined totals from all health care sites. - Use the 2015 forms that can be found on the ABOG website under "Downloads."
-(Use of outdated forms and/or incorrect formatting will result in non-acceptance of the case list.) - 4.
-Use 12 point or larger type. - Collect cases between January 1, and December 31, 2014.
+Submit 7 copies of the summary sheet by the published deadline.
+The summary sheets should reflect the combined totals from all health care sites. - 3.
+Use the 2016 forms that can be found on the ABOG website under Publications: Fellowship: Gyn Oncology.
+(Use of outdated forms and/or incorrect formatting will result in non-acceptance of the case list.) - Use 12 point or larger type. - 5.
+Print the case list on only one side of each sheet of paper. - Collect cases between January 1, and December 31, 2015.
 If enough cases cannot be collected in a one year period of time, the collection of cases can be extended to 2 years.
-However, if a 2 year case list is used, it may not include cases collected during fellowship. - 6.
-Not include any case previously used on a prior case list for the oral examination. - 7.
-Have the case list certified by the appropriate personnel of the institution(s) in which the care was given.
+However, if a 2 year case list is used, it may not include cases collected during fellowship. - 7.
+Not include any case previously used on a prior case list for the oral examination.

-- 8. De-identify the case list in accordance with the requirements of Section 164.514(a)(b) and (b)(2)(i)&(ii) of the Final Privacy Rule.
-(See Appendix B.) - 9.
+- 8. Have the case list certified by the appropriate personnel of the institution(s) in which the care was given. - 9.
+De-identify the case list in accordance with the requirements of Section 164.514(a)(b) and (b)(2)(i)&(ii) of the Final Privacy Rule.
+(See Appendix B.) - 10.
 Use standard English language nomenclature.
-Abbreviations acceptable to the New England Journal of Medicine may be used. - 10.
-Begin each case list section with page one and number consecutively thereafter. - 11.
+Abbreviations acceptable to the New England Journal of Medicine may be used. - 11.
+Begin each case list section with page one and number consecutively thereafter. - 12.
 List a patient only once.
 (If a patient has several admissions, or is seen in the outpatient setting and subsequently becomes a surgical patient, that patient may only be listed on the surgical case list.)